 Its shoots are also rich in the B-complex group of vitamins such as thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid.
 This group of vitamins is essential for optimum cellular enzymatic and metabolic functions.

-Its shoots are also an excellent source of vitamin-K. 100 grams carry about 35% of DRI.
-Vitamin-K has a potential role in bone health by promoting bone formation activity.
-Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain.
+Its shoots are also an excellent source of vitamin K. 100 grams carry about 35% of DRI.
+Vitamin K has a potential role in bone health by promoting bone formation activity.
+Adequate vitamin K levels in the diet help limit neuronal damage in the brain.
 It thus has a role in the treatment of patients with Alzheimer's disease.

 Asparagus is an excellent source of minerals, especially copper and iron.
 Also, it has small amounts of some other essential minerals and electrolytes such as calcium, potassium, manganese, and phosphorus.